esphome/esphome-docs/guides/faq.rst

   :doc:`api connection is lost </components/api>` or
   :doc:`mqtt connection is lost </components/mqtt>`.
 So if you are facing this problem you'll need to explicitly set the ``reboot_timeout`` option to ``0s`` on the components being used.
-- If you see ``Error: Disconnecting <client name>`` in your logs, ESPHome is actively closing the API client connection.
+- If you see ``Error: Disconnecting <NODE_NAME>`` in your logs, ESPHome is actively closing the native API client connection.
 Connect a serial console to inspect the reason, which is only logged via serial.
-If you see ``ack timeout 4`` right before a disconnect, then set the option ``ack_timeout_workaround`` to ``true`` in the ``api:`` config.
-This enables a possible workaround for this issue, until a better fix is available.
+If you see ``ack timeout 4`` right before a disconnect, this might be because of a bug in the AsyncTCP library, for which a fix was included in ESPHome version 1.18.0.
+  If you are running an ESPHome version, prior to 1.18.0, then upgrade ESPHome and build fresh firmware for your devices.
+- We have seen an increase in disconnects while the log level was set to ``VERY_VERBOSE``, especially on single core devices, where the logging code might be interfering with the operation of the networking code.
+For this reason, we advise to use a lower log level for production purposes.
+- Related to this, seems to be the number of clients that are simultaneously connected to the native API server on the device.
+These might for example be Home Assistant (via the ESPHome integration) and the log viewer on the web dashboard.
+In production, you will likely only have a single connection from Home Assistant, making this less of an issue.
+But beware that attaching a log viewer might have impact.

 Docker Reference
 ----------------